darriagada/Decay-Textures/README.md

 Feel free to [grab the entire repository](https://github.com/darriagada/Gritkit/archive/master.zip) — Current version is **1.0**

 ### References
-Here are some references of which files you'll encounter in this pack.
+Here are some references of which type of textures you'll find in this pack.

 ![Examples](https://github.com/darriagada/Gritkit/blob/master/assets/examples.png)